-Control of the Senate remains uncertain.
-Should Democrats retain control of the chamber, Sen. Patty Murray (D-WA) is expected to continue as Chair of the Health, Education, Labor, and Pensions Committee.
-After current Ranking Member Richard Burr's (R-NC) retirement, Sen. Rand Paul (R-KY) is seen as the most likely candidate to be Chairman if Republicans win a majority.
+Sen. Patty Murray (D-WA) is expected to continue as Chair of the Health, Education, Labor, and Pensions Committee.
+After current Ranking Member Richard Burr's (R-NC) retirement, Sen. Rand Paul (R-KY) is seen as the most likely candidate to be Ranking Member.